floriancourgey/blog/_posts/2018/2018-11-07-create-jssp-dynamic-javascript-server-page-in-acc.md

 ---
 title: "How JSSPs work in ACC (Dynamic JavaScript Server Page)"
-date: 2018-11-07T16:21:31+00:00
+date: 2018-11-07
 permalink: /2018/11/create-jssp-dynamic-javascript-server-page-in-acc/
 categories: [adobe campaign, neolane]
 ---
-We can create server-generated pages in ACC.
+JSSP pages are server-side public web pages in Adobe Campaign Classic.
 Here are some info about it.
 It will result in pages with  the .jssp extension.

 <!--more-->

+## Summary

+- JSSP origin
+- Create a simple test JSSP page
+- Create a GET JSON API endpoint
+- Create a POST JSON API endpoint
+- HttpServletRequest documentation
+- HttpServletResponse documentation
+- Encode/Decode URL

-## Doc
+## JSSP Origin

 JSSP come from a custom implementation of the Java JSSP project, [description and docs here](http://jssp.sourceforge.net/jssp_description.html), based on multiple Java EE objects such as the [HttpServletRequest class](https://docs.oracle.com/javaee/1.4/api/javax/servlet/http/HttpServletRequest.html).

-Note: as it's a custom implementation, many documented methods are not available.
+Note: Adobe Campaign Classic JSSP are built on top of the JSSP initial project, so many JSSP methods are not available.

-## Create a simple test page
+## Create a simple test JSSP page

 Create a JSSP in any JSSP folder.
 The JSSP name will define the URL:

 The name `my_nms:my-page.jssp` will give us the URL `https://xxx.campaign.adobe.com/my_nms/my-page.jssp`.

 ![todo](/assets/images/2018/11/JSSP-code-with-name-and-namespace.jpg)